jeremiahmaxwellang/ITDBADM-Bahay-Ni-Kuya/README.md

 ### Running the CREATE SCHEMA SQL script
 1. Under the database/db-design subfolder, find the [bnk-schema.sql] script
 2. Open the file in any text editor, then copy all its contents
-3. Open XAMPP Control panel, then [Start] the MySQL service
+3. Open XAMPP Control panel, then [Start] the MySQL and Apache service
-4. Once the service started, press the [Admin] button
+4. Once the service started, press the [Admin] button beside MySQL
 5. After you're redirected to the admin page on your browser, click [SQL] on the top of the screen
 6. Paste the sql file contents in the text box, then press [Go] on the bottom right
-7. Now the [bahaynikuya_db] schema should be visible on the left side.
+7. Refresh the page and the [bahaynikuya_db] schema should be visible on the left side.

 ### Populating the DATABASE
 1. PREREQUISITE: Ensure the [bahaynikuya_db] schema exists in your phpadmin databases
 2. Under the database/db-design subfolder, find the [bnk-data.sql] script
 3. Open the file in any text editor, then copy all its contents
-4. Open XAMPP Control panel, then [Start] the MySQL service
+4. Open XAMPP Control panel, then [Start] the MySQL and Apache service
-5. Once the service started, press the [Admin] button
+5. Once the service started, press the [Admin] button beside MySQL
 6. After you're redirected to the admin page on your browser, click [SQL] on the top of the screen
 7. Paste the sql file contents in the text box, then press [Go] on the bottom right
 8. Click on any of the tables in [bahaynikuya_db] schema to verify that the sample data was inserted.